PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 Authentication and authorization in Azure API Management

-Introduction to permissions and consent Jump
+Introduction to permissions and consent

 Just what *is* the /.default scope in the Microsoft identity platform & Azure AD?
-Jump